traffloat/traffloat/docs/design/resident.md

 Each slot headcount has a growing "privacy" attribute, which is reset every time a different resident occupies the slot.
 A resident restores happiness when staying in a slot with higher privacy.
+(Privacy is a per-slot attribute, not a per-resident attribute)

 Residents with high pairwise intimacy would receive bonus happiness when their housing slots are in the same building.